Paul8043/student-bed/docs/IMS.md

 The bed has to be demountable and because of this woodscrews would be a poor choice, it is much better to use screws with metrical threads.
 The screws need a metallic counterpart as a nut.
 But normal nuts would also not be a good choice, better to use inserts, they will remain all the time in the wood, they cannot get lost.

 Now, let us us go back to the wooden parts.
 We need pre-cut-plans for all oft them.
 The dimensions are listed in the bill-of-materials (see docs/bom.csv).
 Some wooden parts deviate from the plastic-version of the prototyp.
 There the jambs are single box which is shelled out.
 The wooden-version consists of 2 broad and 2 small sides which are glued together later on.
-This mentioned, because the pre-cut-plans show parts which cannot be found in the model.
+This is mentioned, because the pre-cut-plans show parts which cannot be found in the model.

 In our do-it-yourself-stores glued beech wood is offered with thickness of 18mm and 27mm.
-The format for 18mm is 200cm x 40cm anf for 27mm the format is 260cm x 63.5cm.
+The format for 18mm is 200cm x 40cm and for 27mm the format is 260cm x 63.5cm.
 These plates are taken as raw material.
 The following pre-cut-plans show how the individual parts are cut-out.

 [pre-cut-plan-1](pre-cut-plan-1.jpg)